-How to Draw a Deployment Diagram in UML
+How to create a deployment diagram in UML

-Deployment diagrams can serve several different purposes, all of which are typically hardware-related.
+Deployment diagrams can serve several purposes, all of which relate to hardware.
 Some of these functions include:

-- Demonstrating deployment relationships in which certain software components are deployed by specific hardware components.
+Demonstrating how certain software components are deployed by specific hardware components.

-Begin drawing your diagram in Lucidchart by turning on the UML shape library.
-Scroll down through the toolbox to access the deployment section of the library.
-Then drag out your first symbol: a node.
+Turn on the UML shape libraries to begin drawing your diagram in Lucidchart.
+Within the UML deployment shape library, drag out your first symbol: a node.
 Label it and choose which shapes should be contained within the node.
-Some of your options are an artifact, a component, an instance, or a basic object.
+You could add an artifact, a component, an instance, or a basic object.
 The example to the right shows a component contained by the node.
 You can easily add, delete, or swap out elements in the node.
 To relabel any element with a different name, simply click and type.

-When drawing relationships between elements inside the nodes, you will likely need to illustrate more complex connections.
-The Lucidchart editor helps you do this by making every line fully customizable.
-Drag out your line, and then change the style and arrow options in the properties bar to show a unique type of relationship.
-The example to the left, for instance, shows a dependency relationship between two components.
+When you draw relationships between elements inside the nodes, you will likely need to illustrate more complex connections.
+The Lucidchart editor allows you to change the style and arrows on each line to show a unique type of relationship.
+Just use the properties bar above the canvas.

-Keep adding lines and nodes until you have finished describing the system.
-Feel free to add different colors to your diagram for a more professional or readable look.
+Add lines and nodes until you have finished describing the system.
+Feel free to add different colors to your diagram to make the content more accessible.